rgov/route53-dyndns/README.md

     $ python route53-dyndns.py set ryan.govost.es -

 The external IP address is determined through a public API which may become unavailable or return an incorrect result.
 If you want to determine the external IP through other means, simply provide it instead of `-`.

+## Systemd Service

+To regularly update Route 53 from a Linux host with systemd, edit the credentials, paths, and domain name in `dyndns.service`, then:

+    sudo cp dyndns.service dyndns.timer /etc/systemd/system/
+    sudo systemctl enable dyndns.timer
+    sudo systemctl start dyndns.timer
+    systemctl list-timers dyndns.timer

+The last command should show when the next update will occur.